ahamez/protox/README.md

 ## JSON

+### Encode

-`protox` uses the official [Google's JSON specification](https://developers.google.com/protocol-buffers/docs/proto3#json) to encode to JSON.
+`protox` implements the [Google's JSON specification](https://developers.google.com/protocol-buffers/docs/proto3#json) to encode to JSON.

-Here's how to encode a message to JSON (as an IO data):
+Here's how to encode a message to JSON, exported as IO data:

 ```elixir
 iex> msg = %Namespace.Fiz.Foo{a: :BAR}